mrkoz/symmetryserial.arduino/Readme.md

 ## Synopsis

 Symmetry serial is a basic communication structure that allows simple bi-direction communication and a bunch of useful helper methods to make it simpler.
-THe communication is as lightweight as possible to keep things a bit quick and makes use of only basic maths functions for error checking.
+The communication is as lightweight as possible to keep things a bit quick and makes use of only basic maths functions for error checking.

 ## Usage